sugarlabs/musicblocks/README.md

 at a time.
 The fewer the number of files addressed per PR, the better.

 5. Communicate effectively.
 Go straight to the point.
 You don't need to address anyone using '_sir_'.
 Don't write unnecessary comments; don't be over-apologetic.
-This is no superiority hierarchy.
+There is no superiority hierarchy.
 Every single contribution is welcome, as long as it doesn't spam or distract the flow.

 6. Write useful, brief commit messages.
 Add commit descriptions if necessary.
 PR name should speak